steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 end
 ```

+If the answer doesn't spring forth, ask yourself, "Can I think about these parts separately?
+Why?"

-But why are these two pieces of code unrelated?
-Because we can think about them separately.
-Whether a user is an admin, has no bearing on what their score is in a game.
+We can come to the answer of yes, because identifying a user as an admin, has no effect on what their score is in the game.

-Cohesive code follows the principle of least surprise, "It is pretty much what you would expect."

-Here are a few other questions that you could ask yourself to determine if code is not Cohesive:
+Here are a few other questions to ask so you can determine if code is not Cohesive:

 1. Do the functions change for different reasons?
 1. Do the functions deal with different types of unrelated behavior?
 1. Are there lots of nested conditionals?

+## Context Matters

-These questions can provide valuable hints that the code may lack cohesion.
+The questions above can provide valuable hints that the code may lack cohesion.
 However, cohesion is a continuum.
-What is the ideal amount of cohesion is depends on the size and complexity of your code.
-The larger and more complex the parts become, the more you need to separate them.
-It is easy to see why that is true if we consider two unrelated functions at different scales.
+The ideal amount of cohesion depends on the size and complexity of your code.
+The larger and more complex the parts become, the more you will need to separate them.

+We can solidify this idea by considering how two unrelated functions interact at different scales.

 First, imagine two tiny unrelated functions nestled together in the same module.
 This doesn’t seem like a big deal.
 Both pieces are small, and we can very quickly determine that they are unrelated.

-Now, consider two 65+ line unrelated functions—along with their associated helpers functions—in the same module.
-All of those moving parts provide the opportunity to be very confused.
+Next, consider two 65+ line unrelated functions in the same module—along with their associated helpers functions.
+All of those moving parts provide the opportunity to create confusion.
 Trying to determine which parts are related, is enough to make anyone's head spin.
-It is hard to decide what to focus on, and we probably have to re-read it several times before we think we understand.
+When the reader decide can not decide what to focus on, then they will have to re-read code several times.

 As a general rule of thumb, it is a good idea to separate unrelated code as its size and complexity increases.
-“So how do we move code that is unrelated apart?”
-Let’s talk about that next.
+However, sometimes the damage is done, and unrelated code is already in one place.
+In the next section we explore how to refactor it apart.

 # Separating Unrelated Code

 So you have identified some code that should be separate!
-Awesome!
-But how do you move them apart?
+How do you move it apart?
 Not to worry, *the Extract Module* refactoring technique is here to save the day.

 The Extract Module refactoring technique moves functions from one module into a newly created module.
 This allows us to increase the cohesion of our code, and therefore increase its readability.
 This refactoring pattern is based off of [Martin Fowler's Extract Class](https://refactoring.guru/extract-class) and [Move Method](https://refactoring.guru/move-method).

 Below you will find the steps to the Extract Module refactoring.
-Like all refactorings it is very important we verify the code still works at every step.
-The best way to check is this is by running the unit tests—though I will omit this implicit phase after each step.
+Like all refactorings it is very important to verify the code still works after every step.
+The best way to check is by running the unit tests—though I will omit this important phase in the rest of this article.

 Here are the steps for the Extract Module refactoring: